awslabs/benchmark-ai/README.md

   <li>Use best of breed technology that has significant mind share</li>
 </ul>

-There are many design and implementation decisions were made, all of them well informed.
+Many design and implementation decisions were made, all of them well informed.
 Please read our [Anubis Design FAQ](/docs/anubis-architecture-faq.md) if you are curious.

 The picture below shows the "infrastructure" layer of Anubis.